≡ Menu

 It has all the features you would expect.
 The slanting roof has a decent-sized lip over the back side to ensure rainwater flows off and the individual slats are well-placed to ensure good air flow.
 As you can see from the picture, the floor of the unit is raised from the ground to prevent the bottom logs from rotting.
 It also includes a kindling shelf that can be adjusted based on preference.

 It weighs 29KG.
-It’s dimensions are as follows: height 152cm x width 117cm x depth 56cm.
+It’s dimensions are as follows: height 152 cm x width 119 cm x depth 56cm.
 It’s very easy to put together.

 2. Rowlinson Large Log Store

 Rowlinson is another UK company with a focus on sustainability and is fully FSC certified.
 The great thing about this particular log store is that it’s comparatively narrow but also long, so it provides a lot of storage space without being obtrusive.
-It’s 48cm deep by 154cm high by 232cm wide.
+It’s 56 cm deep by 156 high by 229 cm wide.
 It is slightly raised from the ground.

 The wood is pressure-treated and there is a shelf included for smaller logs and kindling.
 It comes as a flat-pack unit and is easy to put together with clear instructions.
 The overhang of the roof at the front is quite small so it may be worth providing some extra protection during heavy rain.

-This store is around the same size as the Charles Bentley one (height 132cm x width 116cm x depth 64cm).
-The main draw, however, is the cheaper price.
-It isn’t as well-made as the other products on this list but, for what you’re paying, it’s a solid and long lasting option.
+This store, part of the same line as the Rowlinson store above, is perfect for smaller spaces.
+And the additional draw is the cheaper price.
+It’s as well-made as the other products on this list and a solid and long lasting option.

 5. Extra Large Log Store